 Thomas has been working with Bristol Cloth since 2017, offering coaching support and business advise, and to develop financial models to enable the project to move from vision to reality.

 Founded in 2014 by Emma Jane Hague, Bristol Textile Quarter CIC (BTQ) and as a Fibershed affiliate for SW England is dedicated to supporting Bristol's textile community and building a more resilient local textile economy in the South West.
 BTQ provides access to workspace and equipment as well as the space and opportunity for local textile makers, designers, fibre farmers, students and graduates alike to meet, connect and forge meaningful collaborations.

 Emma co-founded the Bristol Cloth project with Babs Behan in 2015 and has since withdrawn from the partnership to focus on building the SW England Fibershed.

 Designed, sourced and manufactured in the South West.

-Following our regional design competition, to find a city-inspired design to launch the Bristol Cloth, the chosen winner, Wendy Kotenko, has had her design woven into a 5m length of cloth.
+Following our regional design competition, to find a regionally-inspired design to launch the Bristol Cloth, the chosen winner, Wendy Kotenko, has had her design woven into a 5m length of cloth.

-This design is now being used to make the first Bristol Cloth, using wool from Fernhill Farm, natural dyes from Botanical Inks and the first industrial weaving look in Bristol in 90 years, The Bristol Weaving Mill.
+This design is now being used to make the first 200 metres of Bristol Cloth, using wool from Fernhill Farm, natural dyeing from Botanical Inks and the first industrial weaving loom to open in Bristol in 90 years, The Bristol Weaving Mill.